How Does Love and Logic Parenting Work?

 Another part of Love and Logic parenting emphasizes “enforceable” versus “non-enforceable” statements.

-A parent says to their child, “Clean your room right away!”
+Let us consider the case of a 13-year-old who refuses to clean her room.
+A parent tells their child, “Clean your room right away!”
 This is a non-enforceable statement because no one can physically force a child to execute a task when she refuses.

+The issue is in the child’s hands.
 In this case, the parent can maintain control by concentrating on their activities and employing enforceable phrases such as:

 • “I’ll gladly drive you to tennis practice once your room is tidy.”